Who We Are

 Homes of Hope has a team of professional builders that lead the building process.
 Even though it takes only two days to build the house, the impact will last a lifetime.
 Through maintaining a relationship, the Homes of Hope staff insure the well-being families long after they have received the home.

-Hope Vacations works alongside Homes of Hope to provide high-impact, short-term service opportunities while insuring the long term sustainability for the recipient families and their communities.
+Hope Sports works alongside Homes of Hope to provide high-impact, short-term service opportunities while insuring the long term sustainability for the recipient families and their communities.
 By joining us for three short days, your impact will last a lifetime.

 Hope Sports is devoted to a two-pronged mission: 1) To engage professional athletes in community service, providing them with an opportunity to connect meaningfully to